Makespan Trade-offs for Visiting Triangle Edges: Computing the Regions,

 \begin{proof} For every starting point $P$ within the refined $R_2$ mixed-hexagon separator, the cost $R_2(\tr,P)$ is determined by the visitation cost of two edges.

-Note that the optimal bouncing subcone of $\angle A$ is the same angle.
+Note that the optimal bouncing subcone of $\angle A$ is one with extreme rays $AB,AC$ (i.e. the angle itself).
 Hence, by Observation~\ref{obs: Visit2Edges-ii}, for every $P$ in mixed closed shape $MTUSLQ$, we have that $d(P,\{AB,AC\}=\norm{PA}$.
 Therefore, by the definitions of the separating parabolas, we have that $R_2(\tr,P)=\norm{PA}$.

 Consider now some starting point $P$ in mixed closed shape $MFT$.
 By the definition of the separating parabolas, we have that where the last equality follows since $P$ is not below line segment $BL$, the angle bisector of $\angle B$ (and $d(P, [AB,BC])$ can be computed as the distance of $P$ to the reflection of $BC$ across $AB$).